Usually when we encounter a noise problem in our life the first thing we do is seek to block it out.

-Headphones which use active noice cancellation utilise a small microphone on the outside of the headphone piece to listen to the ambient noise in the background.
+Headphones which use active noise cancellation utilise a small microphone on the outside of the headphone piece to listen to the ambient noise in the background.

 It will pick up problem background noises such as traffic, music, people talking and relay them back to the headphones.

-The headphones contains a special noice cancelling circuit which is capable of producing the opposite soundwaves to the sounds that the microphone picks up.
+The headphones contain a special noise cancelling circuit which is capable of producing the opposite soundwaves to the sounds that the microphone picks up.

 This means that the active sound cancels out the background noise so you hear nothing with no need to play music to drown out the background sounds!